 For an unmotivated child, position devotional time right before a much desired activity.

 Include the key ingredients of communion, God input and my output to God.
-God speaks to us most clearly through His word, but His other favorite book to speak to us from is Nature.
+GOD INPUT: God speaks to us most clearly through His word, but His other favorite book to speak to us from is Nature.

 Bible story video (Gracelink Kindergarten video covering Bible story lesson for the week)